bit-broker/website/content/en/docs/contributor/records.md

 {{% /alert %}}

 {{% alert color="primary" %}}
+A quick way to get going building your own data connectors is to adapt the [example connectors](/docs/examples/connectors/) which have been built for a range of data sources.
+{{% /alert %}}

+{{% alert color="primary" %}}
 All API calls in BitBroker require [authorisation](/docs/api-principles/authorisation/).
 The sample calls below contain a placeholder string for where you should insert your [contributor API token](/docs/api-principles/authorisation/#obtaining-a-contributor-key).
 This key should have been provided to you by the coordinator user who created your data connector within BitBroker.
 {{% /alert %}}

 ## Contributing Records to the Catalog